 25. Start a Compost

 Composting can be a great way to reduce the amount of food you waste and create nutritious soil for your backyard or garden.
 The point of composting is to recycle your kitchen scraps by turning them into healthy dirt that is perfect for use in your garden.
-Check out our blog that discusses 4 different ways you can compost at home!

 26. Donate Your Food When You Move

-Our Donate Your Food When You Move Program is the initial program that started Move For Hunger - and the program that has helped us donate over 23 million meals in 13 years.
+Our Donate Your Food When You Move Program is the initial program that started Move For Hunger - and the program that has helped us donate over 30 million meals in 14 years.
 It’s super easy - when you’re clearing out your pantry and cabinets during your move, put all of your unexpired, non-perishable items into a box and drop them off at your local food bank!

-Support
+Show Your Support

 27. Donate to Move For Hunger

-Making a one-time donation is a really quick and easy way to help Move For Hunger get supplies we need to rescue food and run food drives.
+Making a one-time donation is a really quick and easy way to help Move For Hunger get the supplies we need to rescue food and run food drives.
 Interested in continuously supporting Move For Hunger and even earning some awesome perks?
 Donate each month to support us in our work to end food insecurity - even just $25 means 63 people can eat.
 Donate here!

-28. Set up a fundraiser for your birthday.
+28. Set up a fundraiser for your birthday

 It’s super easy to do!
 Follow the Facebook prompts to support a cause for your birthday, and type in Move For Hunger in the search bar.